Project Members

 For further information, please see https://www.law.cam.ac.uk/people/academic/f-steffek/6136.

-Takashi Araki Professor, Graduate Schools for Law and Politics, University of Tokyo
+Takashi Araki Professor Emeritus, Graduate Schools for Law and Politics, University of Tokyo

-Takashi Araki Professor, Graduate Schools for Law and Politics, University of Tokyo
+Takashi Araki Professor Emeritus, Graduate Schools for Law and Politics, University of Tokyo

 Takashi Araki graduated from the University of Tokyo Faculty of Law in 1983, received his master’s degree (1985) and doctoral degree (1992) from the University of Tokyo, Graduate Schools for Law and Politics.
 He became a research associate in 1985, an associate professor in 1988, and a professor in 2001 at the University of Tokyo.
 He has served as Chairman of the Working Conditions Subcommittee of the Labor Policy Council of the Ministry of Health, Labor and Welfare, Chairman of the Tokyo Labor Relations Commission, Vice Chairman of the Central Labor Relations Commission, Vice President of the International Society for Labor and Social Security Law.
 He is author of a number of books, including “The Legal Structure of Working Time” (1991), “The Employment System and the Law of Changing Working Conditions” (2001), “Labor and Employment Law in Japan” (2002), “Multinational Human Resource Management and the Law (co-author, 2013), Labor Law (5th ed.)
 (2022).